MushroomMaula/fastapi_login/docs/advanced_usage.md

 Notice how instead of the normally used ``fastapi.Depends`` ``fastapi.Security`` is used.
 In order to give your token the required scopes [``LoginManager.create_access_token``](reference.md#fastapi_login.fastapi_login.LoginManager.create_access_token) has a ``scopes`` parameter.
+In order for the scopes to show up in the OpenAPI docs, your scopes need to be passed as an argument when instantiating LoginManager.